kyndryl-open-source/hashi-vault-js/docs/Test-environment.md

   ```

-* Spin up the container on your environment `docker-compose up --build -d`
+* Spin up the container on your environment `podman-compose up --build -d`

 * Initiate your Vault with the following command: `vault operator init -key-shares=6 -key-threshold=3`